 Forgive my crude drawings, there is only so much I can do with a sharpie and photoshop, haha.

 I laminated each part so that it would stand up to little fingers.
-This activity includes a life cycle spinner, a parts of the lily diagram, a tracing board to learn to write “Lily” and extra tags to put the part of the lily on a real or faux lily.
+This activity includes a life cycle spinner, a parts of the lily diagram, a tracing board to learn to write “Iris” and extra tags to put the part of the lily on a real or faux lily.
 I found mine at Hobby Lobby. 🙂

 My oldest loved turning the wheel – we talked about how each stage of the flower’s life has a different purpose and looks different – just like people!